TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtendExtbaseModel/Index.rst

     :caption: EXT:my_extension/Classes/Domain/Model/MyExtendedModel.php

 Add all additional fields that you require.
-By convention the database fields are usually prefixed with your extensions name and so are the names in the model.
+By convention the database fields are usually prefixed with your extension's name and so are the names in the model.

 ..  _extending-extbase-model_register_extended_model: